AbhijitManepatil/Face-Detection/README.md

 Box: will gives the values of pixels.

-Confidance is about the score of face detection.
+Confidance: is about the score of face detection.

-Keypoints are the other information about the face parameters.
+Keypoints: are the other information about the face parameters.

 # requirements